conie151/conie151.github.io/posts/Notes/CH1TheAbsoluteBeginner'sGuideToCybersecurity.md

 ---
 ## The Threat Landscape in Cybersecurity
 _The field of cybersecurity has witnessed significant changes in the nature of threats over the years.
-Understanding this evolution helps us develop effective strategies to protect agains current and future cyberthreats._
+Understanding this evolution helps us develop effective strategies to protect against current and future cyberthreats._

 A Historical Perspective:
 1. A Background on Viruses and Worms (1980's - 1990's):